What Is Cover in Concrete?

 Clear Cover in Beam

-- A cover placed in the beam at the bottom and sometimes cover the tie with the side face of steel.
-Plastic spacers also adaptable instead of concrete cover, accordingly to its size of use.
+A cover placed in the beam at the bottom and sometimes cover the tie with the side face of steel.
+Plastic spacers also adaptable instead of concrete cover, according to its size of use.

 Clear Cover in Slabs:

 When rebars corrode, the resulting volume spreading out leads to concrete spalling and thus the cracking of the plaster.

 Extensive corrosion affects not only the structure’s service life but also the residents’ safety.
 The minimum cover thickness for slab reinforcement generally between 20 and 30 mm depending on the ecological circumstances present during the building’s service life.